aershov24/PMSC_Candidates_Test/Kanban_nikitazhuperkov@gmail.com.md

 **Answer:**

-The **SAFe continuous delivery pipeline** contains four aspects: *continuous exploration*, *continuous integration*, *continuous deployment*, and *release on demand*.
-The CDP enables organizations to map their current pipeline into a new structure and then use relentless improvement to deliver value to customers.
-Feedback loops that exist internally within and between the aspects, and externally between the customers and the enterprise, fuel improvements.
-Internal feedback loops often center on process improvements, while external feedback often centers on solution improvements.
-Collectively, the improvements create synergy in ensuring the enterprise is ‘building the right thing, the right way’ and delivering value to the market frequently.
+The **SAFe Continuous Delivery Pipeline** contains four aspects: *continuous exploration*, *continuous integration*, *continuous deployment*, and *release on demand*.
+The **CDP** enables organizations to map their current pipeline into a new structure and then use relentless improvement to deliver value to customers.

+* **Continuous Exploration (CE)** focuses on creating alignment on what needs to be built.
+* **Continuous Integration (CI)** focuses on taking features from the Program backlog and implementing them.
+* **Continuous Deployment (CD)** takes the changes from the staging environment and deploys them to production.
+* **Release on Demand (RoD)** is the ability to make value available to customers all at once, or in a staggered fashion based market and business needs

 ![](https://stagingv5.wpenginepowered.com/wp-content/uploads/2021/02/CDP_F01_WEB-3.png)

 **NOTE**: A shorter version that I used to remember key points.

-*Continuous Exploration* - Understand Customer needs - Hypothesize, Collaborate & Research, Architect, Synthesize;
+**Continuous Exploration** - Understand Customer needs - Hypothesize, Collaborate & Research, Architect, Synthesize;

-*Continuous Integration* – A critical technical practice of the ART - Develop, Build, Test End-to-End, Stage;
+**Continuous Integration** – A critical technical practice of the ART - Develop, Build, Test End-to-End, Stage;

-*Continuous Deployment* – Getting to production early - Deploy, Verify, Monitor, Respond - Deploy to Staging every Iteration, Automate deployment, Automate testing of features and NFRs, Decouple deployment from release;
+**Continuous Deployment** – Getting to production early - Deploy, Verify, Monitor, Respond - Deploy to Staging every Iteration, Automate deployment, Automate testing of features and NFRs, Decouple deployment from release;

-*Release on Demand* - Release, Stabilize, Measure, Learn.
+**Release on Demand** - Release, Stabilize, Measure, Learn.

 ---